What is labiaplasty revision & reconstruction?

 Separated wound edges

 Wound edge separation often develops due to a localised haematoma beneath the skin due to a flawed surgical technique carried out by an inexperienced surgeon.
 The edges of the tissue which has been removed as part of a wedge labiaplasty often fail to heal correctly, which may result in the appearance of uneven edges, prominent scarring or the formation of ‘dog ears’, which is used to describe bunched up tissue towards one end of the incision.
-This problem often requires a reconstructive labiaplasty to completely revise the results of a previous botched wedge labiaplasty.
+This problem often requires a reconstructive labiaplasty to revise the results of a previous botched wedge labiaplasty completely.

 Excessive scarring